ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/08-website-basics.md

 * **All code submitted must be free of style errors.** We will be using the [Google Style Guide](https://google.github.io/styleguide/) for each language.
   * Java: Use Checkstyle 8.38+ and the [Google Style Configuration](https://raw.githubusercontent.com/checkstyle/checkstyle/checkstyle-8.38/src/main/resources/google_checks.xml).
     * You may modify the configuration to allow 4 space indentations instead of 2 space indentations.
   * Python: Use Flake8 with the `flake8-docstrings` and `pep8-naming` plugins.
 Code should conform to PEP 8 style with Google style docstrings.
+  * **All HTML Must Conform to the HTML5 Standard.** Use the [W3C Validator](https://validator.w3.org/) to check your rendered pages if desired.
 * Submissions to Canvas should be tagged GitHub releases that are numbered according to [Semantic Versioning](https://semver.org/).

 ## Assignment Requirements